Give Yourself Permission to Believe in Your Dreams after 60

 I was 55 and although those around me tried to deter me because of their own fears and beliefs I had no intention of allowing this particular opportunity to pass me by.
 How could I?

 With the old adage, “Don’t ask for what you want you might get it,” ringing in my ears I flew off and was changed forever.
-Read about my experience teaching energy techniques in Sarajevo here.

 I share my story because I was lucky enough to have a desire so deep it was like it had been burned with a branding iron into my psyche.
 I returned the following summer too.
-If you ask if I’d do it again, I’d say probably not, because these days my dreams have changed.
+If you ask if I’d do it again, I’d say probably no, because these days my dreams have changed.
 Inspiring other women to cultivate the courage and confidence to step into their dreams is where I’m at but that could change of course!

 You may not be nearly so clear about what you’d like.
 Here’s a process to encourage you to identify what you’d like to have in your life.